-Furthermore, the bill establishes a new ceremonial taking permit that allows any Indian to take an animal specimen on state lands for ceremonial purposes, with no associated fee.
-This permit is limited to one specimen and can only be for species that are otherwise permissible to take on state lands.
-The changes aim to enhance the rights of Native American tribes regarding hunting and fishing while ensuring compliance with existing regulations.
+Furthermore, the bill establishes a new ceremonial taking permit that allows any Indian to take an animal specimen on state lands for ceremonial purposes, with no fee required.
+This permit is limited to one specimen and must be for a species that is otherwise permissible to take on state lands.
+The overall intent of the bill is to enhance the hunting and fishing rights of Native American tribes while ensuring compliance with existing regulations.

 File No. 714: 47-65a